Emeritus Professor Stuart Campbell (External Member)

 Stuart Campbell is a lifelong innovator and strategic thinker, with a deep commitment to the role of education as a catalyst for social equity and economic development.
 In his high level board and committee work, his approach to strategy, risk and financing is grounded in many years of senior operational management experience.

-Associate Professor Mahsood Shah
+Associate Professor Mahsood Shah (External Member)

 PhD (Canberra), M.MGT (SCU), PG Cert. in QA (Mel.
 Uni.), B.Ed.
 (CSU), GAICD